TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 ## How do I secure my uibuilder app?

+Before you even get started trying to secure Node-RED or a uibuilder app, you must note that all of the steps below are _worthless_ if an attacker can simply bypass your security by gaining access to your network and servers.
+So everthing is dependent on ensuring that they are also secured.
+However, that is outside the scope of this page.

-Step #1 is to make sure that all access to both te Node-RED Editor and your UI is encrypted using TLS (e.g. using HTTPS not HTTP).
+1. Step #1 is to make sure that all access to both the Node-RED Editor and your UI is encrypted using TLS (e.g. using HTTPS not HTTP and WSS not WS).
 If you don't do this, any other work on security is meaningless.

-Step #2 is to make sure that any information provided by a user (or another system) is **sanitised**.
-That's to say, that input is restricted to a sensible length and character set as a minimum, ideally restricting input to a specific format where that makes sense (e.g. emails).
+2. Step #2 is to make sure that any information provided by a user (or another system) is **sanitised**.
+That's to say, that input is restricted to a sensible length and character set as a minimum.
+Ideally restricting input to a specific format where that makes sense (e.g. emails).
 This is to ensure that your system cannot be broken or hacked by someone or something entering invalid information.
 There are many attacks based on abusing input, so don't overlook this step, it is critical.

-Step #3 is to have a means to record the identities of users and a means to enable those users to prove that they are who they claim to be.
+3. Step #3 is to have a means to record the *identities* of users and a means to enable those users to prove that they are who they claim to be.
 This is the _identity_ and _authentication_ step.
 You can hand-off user identities to a 3rd-party if you prefer or keep your own record.
-Authentication can also be handed-off by using a standard such as OAuth/OIDC or SAML.
+Authentication can also be handed-off by using a standard such as OAuth/OIDC (for public cloud services such as Google, Azure, GitHub, Facebook, etc) or SAML (typically for enterprise systems).

+4. An optional step #4 is _authorisation_.
+For many web apps, authentication is sufficient, but if you want to be able to have different levels of protection for different areas of your app, you may need a way to give users different levels of access.

+5. Step #5 is to ensure that any restricted data can only be accessed by authenticated and authorised identities.
+For uibuilder, this may be done using Node-RED flows and uibuilder ExpressJS and Socket.IO middleware.

-Step #4 is **Test, Test, Test!**.
+6. Step #6 is **Test, Test, Test!**.
 Your system is not secure unless you have proven it to be so.
 Obviously, for low-value, small-target systems such as a home automation system, you won't be able to hire a professional to do Penetration Testing.
 However, for a commercial service and for anything of value, you **must** do professional grade security testing.

-An optional step #5 is _Authorisation_.
-For many web apps, authentication is sufficient, but if you want to be able to have different levels of protection for different areas of your app, you may need a way to give users different levels of access.

-Step #6 is _Monitoring_.
-If you think you have secured your web app but don't monitor it, you will never actually _known_ whether you are successful.
+7. Step #7 is _Monitoring_.
+If you think you have secured your web app but don't monitor it, you will never actually _know_ whether you are successful.
 You also need to remember that something that is secure now may not be tomorrow.
 So record & check access, monitor data quality.

-Finally, it is worth noting that all of the above is worthless if an attacker can simply bypass your security by gaining access to your network and servers.
-So everthing is dependent on ensuring that they are also secured.
+Some additional information about these steps is given below.

-### TLS (HTTPS)
+### Step #1: TLS (HTTPS)

 If you can run a *reverse proxy* on the same device as Node-RED or on another device connected to the Node-RED server via a secured, internal-only network, then you should configure that proxy to handle the TLS encryption as this will almost certainly always be more secure, easier to manage and more performant.
 See the [Securing apps using NGINX](uib-security-nginx.md) page for an example.